In February 2021, Royal Brompton and Harefield hospitals became part of Guy’s and St Thomas’ NHS Foundation Trust.

-- cared for more than 210,000 patients in our outpatient clinics
+- Cared for more than 216,000 patients in our outpatient clinics

-- received a 95 per cent recommendation score in the annual Friends and Family Test
+- Received a 96 per cent recommendation score in the annual Friends and Family Test

-- produced 889 peer-reviewed publications, with our academic partner, Imperial College, London, making the Trust a leading centre for cardiovascular, critical care and respiratory research
+- Produced 886 peer-reviewed publications with our academic partners, strengthening the Trust’s position as a leading centre for cardiovascular, critical care and respiratory research

-- recruited 2,284 patients onto over 200 research programmes that will contribute towards better patient care and outcomes
+- Recruited over 2,300 patients onto over 100 research programmes that will contribute towards better patient care and outcomes